jamiecoleman92/katacoda-scenarios/kubehealth/step2.md

 For each deployment, you can find information relating to the readiness probe, provided by Kubernetes, underneath the ‘readinessProbe’ attribute.

-Now you need to check the states of your pods.
-This is using the Kubernetes readiness probe that is using MicroProfile health by using the following command:
+This Kubernetes readiness probe in these services are using MicroProfile health.
+Issue the following command to check the health of your pods:

 `kubectl get pods`{{execute}}

-Now we need to wait until the pods are ready and once they are you can move onto the next step.
+You should see 0/1 besides the status **not ready**.
+This will change to 1/1 when your microservice is fully deployed and waiting for requests.
+Once this has happened you can move on to the next step.